threefoldtech/tfchain/docs/development/local_multinode.md

 In these lines, you can see the following information about your blockchain:

-- The second node identity was discovered on the network (12D3KooWBCbmQovz78Hq7MzPxdx9d1gZzXMsn6HtWj29bW51YUKB).
+*   The second node identity was discovered on the network (12D3KooWBCbmQovz78Hq7MzPxdx9d1gZzXMsn6HtWj29bW51YUKB).
-- The node has a one peer (1 peers).
+*   The node has a one peer (1 peers).
-- The nodes have produced some blocks (best: #3 (0x0c55…d51b)).
+*   The nodes have produced some blocks (best: #3 (0x0c55…d51b)).
-- The blocks are being finalized (finalized #1 (0xf086…9847)).
+*   The blocks are being finalized (finalized #1 (0xf086…9847)).

 ## Review the command-line options

 Before moving on, have a look at how the following options are used to start the node.

-- --base-path Specifies the directory for storing all of the data related to this chain.
+*   \--base-path Specifies the directory for storing all of the data related to this chain.
-- --chain local Specifies the chain specification to use.
+*   \--chain local Specifies the chain specification to use.
 Valid predefined chain specifications include local, development, and staging.
-- --alice Adds the predefined keys for the alice account to the node's keystore.
+*   \--alice Adds the predefined keys for the alice account to the node's keystore.
 With this setting, the alice account is used for block production and finalization.
-- --port 30333 Specifies the port to listen on for peer-to-peer (p2p) traffic.
+*   \--port 30333 Specifies the port to listen on for peer-to-peer (p2p) traffic.
 Because this tutorial uses two nodes running on the same physical computer to simulate a network, you must explicitly specify a different port for at least one account.
-- --ws-port 9945 Specifies the port to listen on for incoming WebSocket traffic.
+*   \--rpc-port 9945 Specifies the port to listen on for incoming RPC traffic.
 The default port is 9944.
-This tutorial uses a custom web socket port number (9945).
-- --rpc-port 9933 Specifies the port to listen on for incoming RPC traffic.
-The default port is 9933.
-- --node-key <key> Specifies the Ed25519 secret key to use for libp2p networking.
+*   \--node-key <key> Specifies the Ed25519 secret key to use for libp2p networking.
 You should only use this option for development and testing.
-- --telemetry-url Specifies where to send telemetry data.
+*   \--telemetry-url Specifies where to send telemetry data.
 For this tutorial, you can send telemetry data to a server hosted by Parity that is available for anyone to use.
-- --validator Specifies that this node participates in block production and finalization for the network.
+*   \--validator Specifies that this node participates in block production and finalization for the network.

 ## What next